Unified Error Correction Code Transformer with Low Complexity: Introduction

 \subsection{Contributions}

-Thus, to reduce engineering efforts, training costs, and hardware consumption, we propose a unified, code-agnostic Transformer-based decoding architecture capable of handling multiple linear block codes, including Polar, LDPC, and BCH, within a single framework.
-To achieve this, we designed new standardized units and a unified attention module.
-Additionally, a sparse masking mechanism was developed to enhance decoding performance and stability \footnote{Simulation codes will be provided to reproduce the results in this paper: \url{http://oa.ee.tsinghua.edu.cn/dailinglong/publications/publications.html}}.
+To reduce computational complexity, we propose a unified Transformer-based decoder capable of handling multiple linear block codes, including LDPC, Polar, and BCH, within a single framework.
+To achieve this, we design a standardized unit and a low-rank unified attention module that shares attention scores across various heads in the Transformer.
+Additionally, we develop a sparse masking mechanism to enhance decoding performance and further reduce computational complexity\footnote{Simulation codes will be provided to reproduce the results in this paper: \url{http://oa.ee.tsinghua.edu.cn/dailinglong/publications/publications.html.}}.
 Specifically, the main contributions of this paper are summarized as follows.

-\begin{enumerate} \item \textbf{Unified Decoding Architecture}: We introduce a unified, code-agnostic Transformer decoding architecture, capable of seamlessly integrating various linear block codes.
-This architecture features standardized units to align various code lengths and, for the first time, designs a unified attention module that learns to compress the structural information of all codewords, thereby achieving a code-agnostic decoder.
-This architecture obviates the necessity for distinct hardware circuits for different decoding algorithms, reducing engineering efforts and hardware resource inefficiency.
+\begin{enumerate} \item We introduce a unified Transformer-based decoder capable of seamlessly integrating various linear block codes.
+This architecture incorporates a standardized unit to align code lengths, a unified attention module that compresses the structural information of all codewords, and a sparse mask leveraging the parity-check matrix's sparsity to enhance decoding accuracy.
+These components achieve a code-agnostic decoder, eliminate the need for distinct hardware circuits for different decoding algorithms, and reduce computational complexity.

-\item \textbf{Standardized Units}: Standardized units are used to align parameters such as code length and code rate across different code types.
-Specifically, after receiving the channel output, we pad different codewords and their corresponding syndromes with zeros up to the maximum length.
-Through this unit, the Transformer neural decoder can accommodate any codeword within the maximum length, allowing for mixed training in a unified manner, thereby reducing training overhead.
+\item A standardized unit aligns parameters, such as code length and code rate, across different code types.
+Specifically, it pads codewords and their corresponding syndromes with zeros to a maximum length after receiving the channel output.
+This enables the Transformer-based decoder to handle any codeword within the maximum length, facilitating unified joint training.